Glossary

 Difference between a brand's web-search prominence and its AI prominence.
 Positive = stronger in classic web search; negative = stronger in AI answers.

-The Joint Prominence Delta answers the question "does this brand belong more to classic web search or to AI answers?" on a normalised scale.
+The Joint Prominence Delta answers the question "does this brand belong more to classic web search or to AI answers?" on a normalized scale.
 Both prominence values are scaled to 0–1, then the formula subtracts the AI value from the web-search value.

 A strongly negative delta means: the AI models recommend the brand disproportionately, even though it barely shows up in Google's result list (typical for rising SaaS players with good PR motion).
 A strongly positive delta means: the brand dominates classic web search but barely appears in AI answers (typical for entrenched incumbents with thin GEO work).